 Natural Bridge collapsed in 2005.
 Unfortunately, we never saw that one.
 However, there is a Baby natural bridge.
 This photo is taken in front of that.

-Stay tuned for more photos from Aruba.
+For more photos from Aruba.

 Let your light shine!